-CAP is excited to announce a new coaching program to help Madison County youth succeed in the workplace.
-The program will consist of 2 hour “Lunch and Learn” sessions at our Canastota office.
+CAP is excited to announce a 10-week coaching program to help Madison County youth succeed in the workplace.

 This project will address the need of low-income youth lacking soft skills that are increasingly important in the changing economy to find and retain jobs.
 Youth and young adults (High school or GED graduates, or training program experience) will be eligible to participate in coaching activities such as:

 - Developing a professional attitude, time management skills, customer service skills, and awareness of work place expectations

 - Improving self-confidence, how to work as a team with co-workers, and accepting and learning from feedback